kstenerud/concise-encoding/ce-structure.md

         imaginary: float32
     }

-For a textual encoding scheme, we could represent it like so: `cplx(REAL+IMAGINARYi)`
+For our textual encoding scheme, we could represent complex numbers using something like this: `cplx(REAL+IMAGINARYi)`, where `REAL` and `IMAGINARY` are floats.

-For a binary encoding scheme, we could just write the two float32 values directly.
-However, we might find later on that we need more than one custom type, so we should include a type field as the first byte to differentiate it from any future types (using type `1` for our complex type).
+For our binary encoding scheme, we could just write the two float32 values directly.
+However, we might find later on that we need more than one custom type, so it's a good idea to include a type field as the first byte to differentiate it from any future types we might add later (let's choose type `1` to represent our complex type).

 Our data sequence is therefore:

     [type: uint8] [real: float32] [imaginary: float32]